postmanlabs/labs-docs/_posts/01_postman/01_launching_postman/2017-05-04-newbutton.md

 When you click the **New** button, the **Create New** tab appears as the default view.

-In addition to the **Create New** tab, there are two other tabs: Templates and API Network.
-For more information about the Templates and API Network tabs, see the Templates and API Network sections below.
+In addition to the **Create New** tab, there are two other tabs: "Templates" and "API Network".
+For more information about these tabs, see the Templates and API Network sections below.

 [![new_button](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/create-new-blk-121317.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/create-new-blk-121317.png)